KhushiPandey8/FigPro/README.md

 Email: xingxing8601@gmail.com
 GitHub: github.com/xing24xing
 🎯 What's Next?
-Mobile Support: Making FigPro available on mobile platforms.
-Advanced Features: Adding more design tools like prototyping and animation.
-Community: Building a feedback loop with the design community for future improvements.

 **Feel free to explore FigPro and contribute to making it a more powerful tool for collaborative design!**